pungkula1337anka/Voice-Stuff/PythonMediaController/README.md

 All search results are stored in temporary .m3u files when being sent to your media player to simplify the playback process as much as possible. <br><br>
 The script comes with custom sentence, combined these has every possible command you could ever think off, when controlling your TV's or Media boxes. <br>
 <br>
+Upon first usage, you will prompted for your samba password.
+This will only happen once.<br>

 <br>